runxinghuan/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

+## Implementation
+This section describes some noteworthy details on how certain features are implemented.

+### Real penalty shootout setting

+As we are making a penalty shootout game, we should make the procedure of a match in the game the same as that of a real penalty shootout.
+Here is the procedure of a real penalty shootout:

+Teams take turns to kick from the penalty mark, until each has taken five kicks.
+However, if one side has scored more goals than the other could possibly reach with all of its remaining kicks, the shoot-out immediately ends, regardless of the number of kicks remaining; this basis is called "best-of-five kicks".

+If after five rounds of kicks, the teams have scored an equal number of goals (or neither team has scored any goals), additional rounds of one kick each are used until one team scores and the other misses.
+This is known as sudden death.

+The procedure is facilitated by `MatchStat`.
+It converts the outcomes of player's commands into player score and Ai score.
+It then decides whether a match ends.
+If the match ends, it asks the user whether to start a new match.